 Disengagement Theory

 In 1961 Elaine Cumming and William Henry introduced the world to a controversial theory of aging.
 They proposed in their book Growing Old that aging is a process of inevitable disengagement.
-Cummings and Henry write, “aging is an inevitable, mutual withdrawal or disengagement, resulting in decreased interaction between the aging person and others in the social system he belongs to” (1961, p.
+Cummings and Henry write, “Aging is an inevitable, mutual withdrawal or disengagement, resulting in decreased interaction between the aging person and others in the social system he belongs to” (Cummings & Henry, 1961, p.
 227).
 Cummings and Henry presented a nine postulate argument (disengagement theory) for why older adults would naturally disengage from society.

 Cumming and Henry developed disengagement theory from data they collected from a six-year Kansas City study of adult life that followed 275 persons aged 50 to 90 years of age.